 Electronic mail forum rules

 Below are the rules of the Glia Society's electronic mail forum, open only to the society's members.
 Said forum is a place for general intellectual discussion and announcements on any topic.
 Any offense against these rules may result in temporary or permanent friendly removal from the forum.
 The rules are mostly basic "netiquette", there is nothing extreme or idiosyncratic to them.

 - When replying to a message, quote only the passage or passages you are responding to and delete the rest, otherwise the full original message (and anything anyone adds to it) is repeated in all subsequent responses, causing unneeded use of bandwidth and energy, exhaust of harmful gasses into the atmosphere, and annoyance, and resulting in the freight-train-length messages consisting for 99.9 % of layers upon layers of quotations of quotations of quotations of… which we all hate so much.
-Especially, do not leave in an entire previous message which in itself contains one or more quotations.
+Especially, do not leave in an entire previous message that in itself contains one or more quotations.
 The latter specification of this rule can in no case be evaded with the defence "I was responding to the entire message", as that would render this obviously necessary rule powerless.

 - When introducing a new topic, do not just click "Reply" but change the subject line to reflect the new topic.